loganmarchione/docker-php-startpage/FEATURES.md

 {
     "page_title":           "Dashboard",                                                            # sets the HTML <title> of the page
     "navbar_title_image":   "./vendor/fortawesome/font-awesome/svgs/solid/house.svg",               # sets the image in the navbar (to the left of the main navbar title)
-    "navbar_title":         "10236 Charing Cross Road",                                             # sets the main navbar title (to the right of the navbar image)
+    "navbar_title":         "1234 USA Street",                                                      # sets the main navbar title (to the right of the navbar image)
     "favicon":              "./vendor/fortawesome/font-awesome/svgs/solid/earth-americas.svg",      # sets the HTML "favicon" (it's actually a SVG file, not an ICO file)
     "link_target":          "_self",                                                                # sets the HTML <a> target attribute (e.g., _self or _blank)
+    "default_theme":        "dark",                                                                 # sets the Bootstrap theme to dark or light
     ...
     ...
     ...